anhhuynh30/HurricaneAnalysis/README.md

 # Hurricane Analysis

-The main purpose of this project is for me to learn and practice writing Python's functions, using loop and dictionary.
+The main purpose of this project is for me to learn and practice writing Python's functions, manipulating string, as well as using conditionals, lists, and dictionaries.

 In this project, 9 different functions will be written to organize and manipulate data about **Category 5 Hurricanes**, the strongest hurricanes as rated by their wind speed.